Second Modi ministry

-The Second Ministry of Narendra Modi is the Council of Ministers headed by Prime Minister of India Narendra Modi that was formed after the 2019 general election which was held in seven phases in 2019.
+The Second Modi ministry, was the Council of Ministers headed by Prime Minister of India Narendra Modi that was formed after the 2019 general election which was held in seven phases from 11 April to 19 May 2019.
 The results of the election were announced on 23 May 2019 and this led to the formation of the 17th Lok Sabha.
-The swearing-in ceremony was arranged in the courtyards of Rashtrapati Bhavan at Raisina Hill.
+The oath ceremony was arranged in the forecourt of Rashtrapati Bhavan at Raisina Hill.
 The heads of the states of BIMSTEC countries were invited as guests of honor for this ceremony.

 On 7 July 2021, the government went through a ministry expansion with several big names dropped and new faces sworn in.
 Many current ministers were also given promotion for their good work.